acntech/build-workshop-vite/README.md

 - `node_modules/` - Installed dependencies
 - `public/` - Static files
 - `src/` - Source code
+- `index.html` - Main HTML file (note: this is in the root, not in public/)
-- `README.md` - Project documentation
+- `vite.config.js` - Vite configuration

 ---